 The boring locations were staked by Geotechnology personnel in March 2023.
-The plan locations of the borings were estimated based on field tape measurements relative to existing bridge features.
-The boring surface elevations were estimated from the centerline profile prepared for this bridge.
+The plan locations of the borings were surveyed by JMT.
+The boring surface elevations were estimated from the centerline profile prepared for this bridge, and from field tape measurements relative to the top of the existing bridge deck.
 The boring locations are summarized on the Coordinate Data Submission Form included in the Appendix.